trangtinkers/gh-thread/README.md

 not.
 The author knew why line 12 had to come before line 15, tried three other things first, and none of that is in the source.

-@simonw's habit of [narrating his work into a GitHub issue](https://news.ycombinator.com/item?id=38836569) is a fix for exactly this.
+Simon Willison's habit of [narrating his work into a GitHub issue](https://news.ycombinator.com/item?id=38836569) is a fix for exactly this.
 Every task, however small, starts as an issue, and the thread fills up with what he tried, what failed, and what he decided.
 The deliberation ends up stored next to the code instead of evaporating —